krdav/RMA_tracing/README.md

 #### A note on natural abundance correction
 We do not apply natural abundance correction for the simple reason that we do not know the chemical formula of the unknown RMA traced compounds.
-For some RMA traced compounds we of course have their chemical formula and could perform natural abundance correction; however, since the purpose of this method is to identify unknwon metabolites, we chose to treat known and unknown compounds consistently and thus skip natural abundance correction all together.
+For some RMA traced compounds we of course have their chemical formula and could perform natural abundance correction; however, since the purpose of this method is to identify unknown metabolites, we chose to treat known and unknown compounds consistently and thus skip natural abundance correction all together.
-This choice is not a problem for tracers without substantial bleed over from natural abundance e.g. 13C3, 13C4, {13C3, 15N} etc.
+This choice is not a problem for tracers that have no substantial bleed over from natural abundance e.g. 13C3, 13C4, {13C3, 15N} etc.
 However, tracers with single labels like 15N and 13C, and to a lesser extent tracers with double labels like 15N2, 13C2 and {15N, 13C}, are not as robust.
 Prospective users must consider this when designing experiments.

 ### Input requirements